-Film making takes place in the studios and backlots of Warner Brothers in Hollywood where some cap wearing director in a fold out chair yells action through a megaphone.
-That is the quintessential understanding of what film making is.
-But at some point people discovered that you could tell a story without having to film anything.
-You could instead find an image or a reel of archive or stock footage and present that as the filmic experience.
-But to what extent are audiences willing to accept some borrowed film reel as legitimate film making?
+Filmmaking takes place in the Hollywood studios and backlots of Warner Brothers where some cap-wearing director in a fold-out chair yells action through a megaphone.
+This is the quintessential understanding of what filmmaking is.
+But at some point, people discovered that you could tell a story without having to film anything.
+You could instead find an image or a reel of archive or stock footage and present that as the film experience.
+But to what extent are audiences willing to accept a borrowed film reel as legitimate filmmaking?

 One of the masters of archive footage in modern cinema is Asif Kapadia.
-Having won numerous awards for “Senna” (2010) and “Diego Maradona” (2019), he is a documentary maker famous for his work that crafts films predominantly from phone videos, home movies and broadcast clips.
+Having won numerous awards for ‘Senna’ (2010) and ‘Diego Maradona’ (2019), he is a documentary maker famous for his work that crafts films predominantly from phone videos, home movies and broadcast clips.
 Very little besides the odd interview is actually filmed.
-Yet despite the lack of film cameras and lighting the commitment to tell a compelling story remains the same.
-I recall all the tearful reactions during a screening of “Amy” (2015) and deservedly so, it’s a great film.
-Peter Jackson’s “They Shall Not Grow Old” (2018) is also worth noting for the painstaking work that went into the restoration of WW1 that breathed life into the footage in a way that has not been seen before.
-In fact to even call that restoration is a massive understatement.
+Yet despite the lack of film cameras and lighting, the commitment to tell a compelling story remains the same.
+I recall all the tearful reactions during a screening of ‘Amy’ (2015) and deservedly so, it’s a great film.
+Peter Jackson’s ‘They Shall Not Grow Old’ (2018) is also worth noting for the painstaking work that went into the restoration of WW1 footage, breathing life into it in a way that has not been seen before.
+In fact, to even call that restoration is a massive understatement.

 It is absolutely possible to tell a story competently using archive and to work with it to create something new.
-But it can also be the goto cop out for lazy film makers.
-Get hold of a bunch of clips and throw some stuff on screen to keep those eyes busy and you’ll trick the audience into thinking they’re absorbing information, where in reality it’s a whole load of distraction.
+But it can also be the go-to cop-out for lazy film-makers.
+Get hold of a bunch of clips, throw some stuff on screen to keep those eyes busy and you’ll trick the audience into thinking they’re absorbing information, where in reality it’s a whole load of distraction.
 And it’s a trick that wears off very quickly as the viewing experience soon develops into a test of endurance more than anything else.

 I have really enjoyed the work of Kapadia and that of my colleagues who are very skilled in stitching memories from old footage.
-There is something very punk about the cut and paste, collage effect that became welded into mainstream aesthetic through MTV.
-It is something that one of my heroes Danny Boyle often uses in his work, but it is also the signature move of hacks like the “visual artist” Thierry Guetta aka “Mr Brainwash”, whose debut “Life Remote Control” was so bad it lead to the creation of the documentary by fellow hack and plagiarizing mouse stencilist Banksy.
+There is something very punk about the cut-and-paste, collage aesthetic that became welded into the mainstream through MTV.
+It is something that one of my heroes Danny Boyle often uses in his work, but it is also the signature move of hacks like the “visual artist” Thierry Guetta aka “Mr Brainwash”, whose debut ‘Life Remote Control’ was so bad it lead to the creation of the documentary by fellow hack and plagiarizing mouse stencilist Banksy.
 Political YouTubers can also be found puking out content in a similar style which I find, at best, unwatchable.

-I will confess, I do use the Ken Burns in nearly every project, although I always use it on video footage to provide a camera movement or zoom effect in post, but the truth is I just can’t seem to get away from the need to have something happen in front of a camera in order for it to be legitimate.
+I will confess, I do use the Ken Burns in nearly every project, although I always use it on video footage to provide a camera movement or zoom effect in post.
+But the truth is I just can’t seem to get away from the need to have something happen in front of a camera in order for it to be legitimate.
 Right at the top of the list of directors who inspire me is Michel Gondry, who in his DIY in-camera approach to films and music videos, achieves something that feels not just more textural and physical, but heartfelt and genuine.
-Eternal Sunshine of the Spotless Mind (2004) is a top 10 movie for me and that is due in no small part to the abstract dream like quality and emotion that comes from Gondry’s practical style.
-So for me that has always been the aim – to make something that’s damaged by time and covered in finger prints, not computer generated effect or digital files.
+Eternal Sunshine of the Spotless Mind (2004) is a top 10 movie for me and that is due in no small part to the abstract dream-like quality and emotion that comes from Gondry’s practical style.
+So for me that has always been the aim – to make something that is damaged by time and covered in fingerprints, not computer-generated effects or digital files.
 And just look at how much better physical effects in cinema have aged in comparison to god-awful, cheap CGI.

 But sometimes only archive footage can tell the story.
 It is after all the video of the thing that happened and you simply cannot truly replicate that.
 Neil Armstrong only took that giant leap that one time.
-In these instances I will still try to bring a physicality to it.
+In these instances, I will still try to bring a physicality to it.
 Projecting images, printing images and at the very least showing the artefacts of whatever media is cast on screen, be that VHS date stamps or old cinefilm pre-roll.
-But there are those occasions where the film making must become transparent and for the story to simple be seen.
+But there are those occasions where the filmmaking must become transparent and for the story to simply be seen.